 With respect to the application of the principle of proportionality, the greater the interference with the right to privacy, the more justifications human rights bodies require the State to provide.
 In the case of Uzun v.
 Germany the ECtHR found that it was a proportionate measure to monitor Mr. Uzun's movements using a global positioning system device because Mr. Uzun was suspected of having committed a serious offence of a terrorist bombing, he had destroyed telephone tapping devices the authorities had installed earlier, and because the police had monitored his movements over a short period of time (IACommHR, 2013, paras.78-80).
 According to the Inter-American Commission's Special Rapporteur for freedom of expression, authentication requirements for Internet users are only proportionate if the Internet activity in question poses high risk (IACommHR, 2013, para.
 136).
 In addition to treaty obligations, some regions have introduced additional standards and regulations governing privacy related issues, including the protection of data and metadata.
 In 2018, the European Union adopted the European General Data Protection Regulation 2018 (European Union, EGDT, 2018).
 Among its detailed requirements, the Directive requires private businesses and public bodies which process or control the personal data of private individuals to inform individuals how they use their personal data and for how long the data is retained, and to only process information for which they have an individual's consent.

 One further observation which should be made at this juncture relates to national constitutional and legislative approaches.
 These can differ greatly between individual States, sometimes diverging from regionally and internationally agreed principles and standards.
 Noticeably, in some parts of the world - especially where there is no effective regional human rights mechanism such as a court providing an added layer of external scrutiny and accountability of State practices - privacy laws may not be as strong as is desirable including in a counter-terrorism context.
 More generally too, there can be little or no national regulation on issues such as data retention, storing or handling.
-This can render gathered data more vulnerable to misuse, both by State officials and by organized criminal groups which may have links to terrorist organizations.
+This can render gathered data more vulnerable to misuse, both by State officials and by organized criminal groups which may have links to terrorist organizations (see also Module 16).
 In other countries, even where relevant, e.g., civil codes governing privacy exist, they may not be enforced in practice, and/or weak accountability mechanisms may be in place.
 Such factors can hinder rather than facilitate international counter-terrorism cooperation including intelligence sharing.

 In the box below, some examples of national privacy laws applicable to counter-terrorism contexts are given.